-Monitor the orchard early in the season as trees come into bloom to help detect potential pest problems.
+Monitor the orchard early in the season as trees come into bloom to help detect potential pest problems early.

 |Pest||What to look for||Treatment threshold|